TeknooSoftware/states/docs/howto/quick-startup.md

 If the classname of the state is `StateDefault`, it will be automatically enabled at proxy's instantiating.

 ###Create the proxy
-You can define it in the file `<StatedClassName>.php`.
 The proxy class must be called with the same name as the stated class and must implement the interface `\Teknoo\States\Proxy\ProxyInterface`.

 To help you, you can use the trait `\Teknoo\States\Proxy\ProxyTrait` or directly extend the implementation :
 `\Teknoo\States\Proxy\Standard`

 The trait proxy can be compliant with standard interfaces `\Serializable`, `\ArrayAccess`, `\SeekableIterator`, `\Countable` and magic methods.
-To enable it, use also trait `ArrayAccessTrait`, `IteratorTrait`, `MagicCallTrait` and `SerializableTrait`.
+To enable it, use also trait `ArrayAccessTrait`, `IteratorTrait`, `MagicCallTrait` and `SerializableTrait` available in the namespace `\Teknoo\States\Proxy`.

-All states class must be declared into the proxy class in the static method `statesListDeclaration()`, like here :
+All states class must be declared into this proxy class via the static method `statesListDeclaration()`, like here :

     public static function statesListDeclaration(): array
     {